 After arriving in DeLand in 2011, VanSumeren accepted a job with St. Barnabas Episcopal School as an assistant football coach.
 The Crusaders went 8-0 and went on to win the Athens Athletic Conference title.

-In addition to his duties with the Stetson lacrosse program, VanSumeren also works in the Stetson equipment room and has worked with the Hatters football program.
+In addition to his duties with the Stetson football and lacrosse programs, VanSumeren also works in the Stetson equipment room.